brorbw/oshirase/README.md

 # Description

 I really hate notification in general and I do not allow my browser to give me any notifications.
 I would however like to get notified when a youtuber adds a new video.
-Silly project that gives you notifications when a youtuber submits new content
+Silly project that gives you gnome notifications when a youtuber submits new content.

 Add a list of youtuber names to a file `.oshiraserc`.
 The names should be taken from `https://youtube.com/c/<YOUTUBER NAME>/videos`